ChrisLMerrill/muse/README.md

-# muse
+# Muse test framework

-Muse testing framework for Selenium WebDriver
+Muse is a framework for modeling and running tests, with support for Selenium web tests.

-Just getting started.
+See the Muse wiki for more: https://github.com/ChrisLMerrill/muse/wiki